RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 The victory came a few weeks after Kentucky earned its largest victory over a top-ranked opponent at Rupp Arena.

-Tennessee's margin of victory of 19 points Saturday was its largest in program history against a team in the AP Top 5, per ESPN Stats and Info:
+Tennessee's 19-point margin of victory Saturday was its largest in program history against a team in the top five of the AP rankings, per ESPN Stats & Info:

 ESPN Stats & Info @ESPNStatsInfo